-• Exclude all amounts received under any training program funded by HUD, including income received under the Comprehensive Improvement Assistance Program.
+• Exclude all amounts received under any training program funded by HUD.

 The head of a tenant family receives \$550 mo. in TANF.
 She enrolls in a HUD-funded training program operated by the PHA.
 TANF benefits stop.
 She receives \$700 mo. while in the training program.
 Upon completion, she receives a job at the PHA earning \$900 per month.